angelayuxh/ece1724-rusty-benchmarks/README.md

 ## 3. Features

 The PBBS benchmark suite is built on ParlayLib [18] which is a parallel algorithm library developed in C++.
 The original authors already ported part of the ParlayLib functions into Rust; we further contributed to the functions that are missing in the original RPB.
-We ported a total of 4 benchmarks from text processing and computational geometry/graphics categories, along with their required ParlayLib functions.
+We ported a total of 4 benchmarks from the text processing and computational geometry categories, along with their required ParlayLib functions.

 ### 3.1 Text Processing

-Two benchmarks under the text processing category are ported, namely Word Count and Inverted Index.
+Two benchmarks under the text processing category are ported, Word Count and Inverted Index.
 We ported a sequential version and a parallel version for each of them.

 #### 3.1.1 Word Count